brentr/wineftd2xx/README.md

 Unfortunately, most recent software requires FTDI's version 2 libraries.

 Note that wine version >= 7.0 is recommended.
+The wine*-dev package is required to compile this shim library

 To install, after cloning this repository locally: